Connecting people with the waters

 and the lands of Port Royal Sound

-Saturday, November 22nd is Family Fun Day at the Port Royal Sound.
-An experiential day is planned with animals, arts and crafts and lots of activities for the whole family.
+An experiential (hands on learning) day is planned with shark teeth and other fossils, visiting animals, a scavenger hunt, arts and crafts and many activities for the whole family.
 Sea Eagle Market will have lunches for sale so come out and enjoy the day at the Maritime Center.

 Port Royal Sound Foundation, a 501(C)(3) non-profit, is dedicated to the betterment and conservation of the waters and lands of our unique salt marsh ecosystem that is the Port Royal Sound Estuary system.